saitejagln/16-bit-risc-processor/README.md

 _> Jump instructions are added in their own 8 bit jump adder _> Zero flag (ZF) given as output with result from ALU which is used in JUMP instruction

-The instruction format and other details are mentioned in the ppt in a more understandable format
+The instruction format and other details are mentioned in the pdf in a more understandable format